mchacher/mchacher.github.io/_posts/2020-03-02-welcome-to-jekyll.markdown

 ## Starting with Jekyll and Minimal Mistakes

+### forewords
 Many tutorials are available on the net.
 I am especially grateful to [Peter Wills][pwills] who did a great job sharing his experience.
 I have built this website based on the work he did to customize minimal-mistakes.
-The website for Minimal Mistakes includes a great quick-start guide; I recommend the [Starting with `jekyll new`][mmistakes_tuto] section as a place to start.
+The website for Minimal Mistakes includes a great [quick-start guide][mmistakes_tuto].
+This is definetely a good place to start.
 Using this you should be able to establish a base site with some simple demonstration content, using the Minimal Mistakes theme.

 You can always look directly at [the source code for my site][mchacher_github] if you want to see exactly what I have in my `Gemfile`, or `_config.yml`, or whatever.

+They key point is to enable minimal-mistake as a theme, this is done in the `_config.yml` file.

+If you have other plugins you want to use (I use `jekyll-feed`), then add them to this list as well.
+Designate the `remote_theme` variable, but do so **after setting the theme**, so that you have in your config file

+	theme: "minimal-mistakes-jekyll"
+	remote_theme: "mmistakes/minimal-mistakes"

+### customization